jtarchie/site/written/career/how-i-work.md

   Tools help facilitate and complement a process that has been standardized.
 If you cannot do your process without your tool, it is not filling the need properly.
-  - When being remote, one-on-one's hands ogg keyboard.
+  - When being remote, one-on-one's mean hands off keyboard.
 Let's talk to each other, not get distracted by slack.

 - Time management: Outline your methods for prioritizing tasks, staying